hds-sandbox/bulk_RNAseq_course/develop/05a_data_analysis_setup.md

 ![](./img/05a_data_analysis_setup/restartJob.png)

 You are ready to run the app by clicking on the button on the right column of the screen (`submit`).
-After opening the Rstudio interface, you should be able to access the folder `introduction_bulkRNAseq_analysis`, where you will find your course notebooks and results from your previous work!
+After opening the Rstudio interface, you should be able to access the folder `Intro_to_bulkRNAseq`, where you will find your course notebooks and results from your previous work!